 The problem lies in the rarity of answering YES to every question before strutting out the door, beaming with confidence.
 In need of a style guru right?

 Hiring a personal stylist may seem like a quick fix solution, but is it really worth it, and who better to figure out your own style than yourself?
-Thankfully we have a few tip-offs that should help ease you into finding your own personal style as well as a new confident you – scotch free.
+Thankfully we have a few tip-offs that should help ease you into finding your own personal style as well as a new confident you – completely fancy-free.

 I’m not going to go completely Marie Kondo on you (maybe just a little bit) but, a key part of forming your own personal style is being able to pry yourself away from items that just aren’t all that.
 Keep things fresh; don’t be afraid to give into your gut feeling and finally donate that summer dress you bought 5 years ago but can’t part with because it was a bargain.